 The Group's principal financial liabilities, other than derivatives, comprise borrowings, trade and other payables.
-The borrowing of the Group constitute loan taken only for vehicle purchased.
+The borrowing of the Group constitute mainly Non Convertible Bonds (NCB).
 All the repayments are made out of internal accruals.
-The main purpose of these financial liabilities is to finance the Group's operations and to provide guarantees to support their operations.
 The Group's principal financial assets include trade and other receivables, cash and short-term deposits that derive directly from its operations.
-The Group also holds fair value through profit and loss investments and enters into derivative transactions.
+The Group also enters into derivative transactions.